makerdao/community/governance/votes/Executive vote - January 15, 2021.md

 **Other**
 * The Liquidations Circuit Breaker permissions over USDC-A will be revoked.
 * The Liquidations Circuit Breaker permissions over USDC-B will be revoked.
-* The Liquidations Circuit Breaker permissions over PSM-USDC-A will be revoked.
 * The Liquidations Circuit Breaker permissions over TUSD-A will be revoked.
 * The Liquidations Circuit Breaker permissions over PAXUSD-A will be revoked.
 * The Liquidations Circuit Breaker permissions over GUSD-A will be revoked.